kollenl/training-r-intro/1-Introduction-to-R/readme.md

 logical                     |	binary            |	`TRUE`, `FALSE`

 The `character` type requires single or double quotes.
-The logical values `TRUE` and `FALSE` should not be quoted and require full caps.
+The numeric type must be unquoted numbers, and the full-caps logical values `TRUE` and `FALSE` should also be unquoted.

 # Grouping Data

-There are several ways to group data to make them easier to work with:
+There are several ways to store groups of data to make them easier to work with:

 - A __vector__ stores multiple values of the same type (e.g. all numeric values)
-- A __list__ stores multiple values of different types (e.g. some numbers and character values)
+- A __list__ stores multiple values of different types (e.g. some numbers and some character values)
 - A __matrix__ is a table of values with only one data type
 - A __data frame__ is a table of values that can have columns with different data types (e.g. a numeric column and a logical column)